 - Latina Women’s Living Room: a family gathering space to read, visit, use a computer

-- Art programs for the Latino men during the winter months where there is no work
+- Art programs for at-risk men during the winter months where there is no work

 - Coffee and snacks each morning for the men who are waiting to be picked up for a job